 Where did XDR come from?

-The original concept for XDR was created by Palo Alto to showcase their NGFW and their endpoint product, Traps working together.
-Soon it became the marketing buzzword du jour and analysts had to start taking it seriously.
+The original concept for XDR was created by Palo Alto to showcase their NGFW and their endpoint product, Traps, which are working together.
+Soon, it became the marketing buzzword du jour, and analysts had to start taking it seriously.
 Many believe XDR to be the evolution of EDR.
 The reason Palo Alto created it was because the organization recognized that existing detection and response tools on the market were too narrowly focused at the time to serve a security team’s ever-evolving needs.

 How does Gartner define XDR?